Antipurity/sensor-network/docs/ROADMAP.md

                 - ⋯ Visualization.
                 - ⋯ With time-domain output, be able to specify how many output values each input should occupy (upsampling).
                 - ⋯ IFFT, implemented manually, with upsampling of inputs.
-            - ⋯ Sound input (microphone).
+            - ❌ Sound input (microphone).
 Probably terrible.
             - ⋯ Write to Internet.
                 - ⋯ Make sure that at least `error=1` ("no data") is preserved.
-            - ⋯ Write to file.
+            - ⋯ Write to `indexedDB`, with visualization allowing saving it all to a file.
                 - ⋯ Replace `error=1` ("no data") with feedback, leave the rest as-is.
             - ⋯ If extension is present, write to background page. (`chrome.runtime.sendMessage` seems to be exposed to pages for some reason, but only in Chrome.
 Elsewhere, have to communicate via DOM events with a content script that does the actual message-sending.)
         - ⋯ `.defaults()`.